naveenagarwal/video_to_mp3/README.md

 License
 -------

-video_to_mp3 is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+video_to_mp3 is free software, and you are free to distribute it as is.